-The Forum has contracted with Dickinson College to provide management, development, and program services.
-The contract has been extended through June 30, 2021.
+The Forum has contracted with Dickinson College to provide HR, Payroll and IT support services.
+The contract has been extended through June 30, 2026.
 As part of the contract, the President of the Forum is employed by Dickinson College and is appointed by the Board of Directors of the Forum.
-The Forum staff are also employed by Dickinson College, and the hiring decisions are made by the Forum President and the Board of

-Directors of the Forum.
-The amounts paid for these services for the fiscal years ended June 30, 2020 and 2019, was \$1,078,604 and \$980,790, respectively.
+The Forum staff are also employed by Dickinson College, and the hiring decisions are made by the Forum President and the Board of Directors of the Forum.
+The amounts paid for these services, including payroll, for the fiscal years ended June 30, 2021 and 2020, was \$917,746 and \$1,078,604, respectively.